Personal loan or credit card: When should you opt for it?

 What are you hoping to do with the funds?

-A Personal Loan may be the ideal option if you need money for a specific purchase.
-A Credit Card, on the other hand, maybe better ideal if you require continuous access to credit.
+A Personal Loan may be ideal if you need money for a specific purchase.
+A Credit Card, on the other hand, may be better if you require continuous access to credit.

 How do you keep track of your payments?